carpentries-incubator/data-harvesting-for-agriculture/_episodes/05-Data-Cleaning-and-Aggregation.md

 all day would never think of.
 You also know best what values are reasonable, and what values are suspiciously high or low.

-## Data cleaning and aggregation in the DIFM project

-After harvesting, we collect all the data needed for analysis, and in advance of running analysis, we clean and organize the data in order to remove machinary error and such.
-The common data that we collect for analysis includes yield (dry), seeding rate as-planted, nitrogen rate as-applied, electronic conductivity (EC), SSURGO, soil test, weather, etc. In particular, we need to clean yield data, as-planted data, as-applied data, and sometimes EC data.
-For public data, we simply import them into our aggregated data set without cleaning, since they have already been cleaned before being released to the public.

 For different types of data, we have different ways to clean them.
 Here are the main concerns of the original data for the major varaibles: